The Founding Fathers Compared to Today’s Congress

 The founding fathers weren’t perfect.
 Did you know the founding fathers of our country were traitors to Britain of which they were citizens?
-They were racist, too, because most supported slavery, and genocide of Native Americans.
+Many were racist, too, because most supported slavery, and genocide of Native Americans.
 Their attitudes towards women were unorthodox.
 Most supported the right to vote only for land owning white men.
 However, the founding fathers did unite and collaborated to resist British taxes and oppression.
 They took decisive action together and pledged their lives, fortunes and honor while doing so.
 They epitomize the model of effective leadership.

 In contrast, Congress today is divisive.
 They malign the other party incessantly.
 Their apparent goal is to stay in office and not to make a positive difference.
 They seldom do what seems good for the country but what is good their party or pocketbook.
 It takes them forever to get anything done.
 They are out of touch with the average American.
 They spend way too much of the taxpayers money, and support policies that are against public opinion on most of the key issues of the day including background checks for guns, Medicare, immigration, capital gains taxes and others.
 Their approval rating is less than 15%, and nearly seventy percent of Americans say members of Congress should not be re-elected.
-They set the example for the worst in leadership.
+They set the example for the worst kind of leadership.

 Declaration of Independence: In Congress, July 4, 1776.